adamcarv/Grants-Program/applications/Greening_Polkadot.md

 ## Project Overview :page_facing_up:

-To bolster Polkadot’s current standing as the blockchain network with the lowest carbon footprint, an internal effort has commenced to coordinate capital and resources to extend the Network’s leadership in crypt-climate activity.
-This proposal pairs with the recently approved Sequester proposal for a pallet to drive parachain treasury funds to carbon offset purchases.
+To bolster Polkadot’s current standing as the blockchain network with the lowest carbon footprint, an internal effort has been initiated to coordinate capital and resources to extend the network’s leadership in crypt-climate activity.
+The following proposal pairs with the recently approved Sequester proposal for a pallet to drive parachain treasury funds to carbon offset purchases.
 An integral functional component that must first be resolved is determining the scope, methodology, measurement parameters, and reporting standard of the electricity consumption and approximate emissions by each participating parachain.
-Bitgreen will design this procedure alongside a qualified partner:
+Bitgreen will design this procedure alongside a qualified partner to:

-1. Operationalizing the methodology for programmatic execution
+1. Operationalize the methodology for programmatic execution
-2. Delivering a dynamic audit dashboard providing ongoing analysis and reporting of the Polkadot ecosystem’s overall carbon emission
+2. Deliver a dynamic audit dashboard providing ongoing analysis and reporting of the Polkadot ecosystem’s overall carbon emission
 3. Facilitate the purchase of high quality carbon credits and renewable energy credits

-The assessments will be rooted in on-chain and off-chain best auditing practices, alongside interviews with parachain stakeholders and a custom carbon accounting framework
+The assessments will be rooted in on-chain and off-chain best practices for emissions auditing, alongside interviews with parachain stakeholders and a custom carbon accounting framework.

 ## Introduction

 Emissions of anthropogenic greenhouse gasses (GHG) that drive climate change and its impacts around the world are growing.
 As a result, the need to accelerate efforts to reduce anthropogenic GHG emissions is increasingly urgent.
-As concerns over climate change grow, investors, consumers, the regulators ([SEC, March 2022](https://www.sec.gov/news/press-release/2022-46)) and other stakeholders are increasingly calling for and requiring climate-related disclosures.
-Research models calculate that humanity must remove approximately 22 gigatons of CO2 equivalent (CO2e) from the atmosphere by the year 2030, and annually every year thereafter, to avert this scenario.
-Since global GHG emissions in 2021 topped 36 billion tons of CO2e, we require a round-trip swing of 58 gigatons within 8-10 years.
-It is quite a herculean task.
+As concerns over climate change grow, investors, consumers, regulators (see [SEC, March 2022](https://www.sec.gov/news/press-release/2022-46)) and other stakeholders are increasingly calling for and requiring climate-related disclosures.
+Research models calculate that humanity must remove approximately 22 gigatons of CO2 equivalent (CO2e) from the atmosphere by the year 2030, and annually every year thereafter.
+Since global GHG emissions in 2021 topped 36 billion tons of CO2e, we can fairly assume that regulatory scrutiny, mandatory compliance, and consumer discrimination will all intensify in the coming years, and result in new competitive advantages and disadvantages for companies entrenched in their environmental sustainability.

-Blockchains, their decentralized applications and communities are not immune from this call to action and standard of transparency.
+Blockchains, their decentralized applications and communities are not immune from this standard of transparency and exposure to reporting.
 Surging demand for cryptocurrencies and the contentious debate over Proof of Work vs. Proof of Stake has highlighted the flashpoint issue of blockchain’s growing energy consumption.
 Therefore it is not surprising to see several Layer 1 blockchains make net zero commitments (Polygon, Near, Celo, Ripple) or the emergence of initiatives aiming to set new standards to guide the crypto community towards decarbonization.

 ## Existing Methodologies